ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.typ

 // Format end date

-// Company header - only show if this is the first position at a company
+// Company header - show if company is specified and we want to show it
+  // Default: show company header if company is specified

+  // Use company_date_range if specified, otherwise use individual entry dates
 #grid(
   columns: (1fr, auto),
   align: (left, right),